Improved Approximation Algorithms for Individually Fair Clustering: Abstract

 \section{Abstract}

-We consider the $k$-clustering problem with $\ell_p$-norm cost, which includes $k$-median, $k$-means and $k$-center cost functions, under an individual notion of fairness proposed by~\cite{jung2019center}: given a set of points $P$ of size $n$, a set of $k$ centers induces a {\em fair clustering} if for every point $v\in P$, $v$ can find a center among its $n/k$ closest neighbors.
-Recently,~\cite{mahabadi2020individual} showed how to get a $( p^{O(p)},7)$-bicriteria approximation for the problem of fair $k$-clustering with $\ell_p$-norm cost: every point finds a center within distance at most $7$ times its distance to its $(n/k)$-th closest neighbor and the $\ell_p$-norm cost of the solution is at most $p^{O(p)}$ times the cost of an optimal fair solution.
+We consider the $k$-clustering problem with $\ell_p$-norm cost, which includes $k$-median, $k$-means and $k$-center, under an individual notion of fairness proposed by~\cite{jung2019center}: given a set of points $P$ of size $n$, a set of $k$ centers induces a {\em fair clustering} if every point in $P$ has a center among its $n/k$ closest neighbors. \cite{mahabadi2020individual} presented a $( p^{O(p)},7)$-bicriteria approximation for fair clustering with $\ell_p$-norm cost: every point finds a center within distance at most $7$ times its distance to its $(n/k)$-th closest neighbor and the $\ell_p$-norm cost of the solution is at most $p^{O(p)}$ times the cost of an optimal fair solution.

-In this work, for any $\eps>0$, we present an improved $(16^p +\eps,3)$-bicriteria approximation for the fair $k$-clustering with $\ell_p$-norm cost.
+In this work, for any $\eps>0$, we present an improved $(16^p +\eps,3)$-bicriteria for this problem.
+Moreover, for $p=1$ ($k$-median) and $p=\infty$ ($k$-center), we present improved cost-approximation factors $7.081+\eps$ and $3+\eps$ respectively.
 To achieve our guarantees, we extend the framework of~\citep{charikar2002constant,swamy2016improved} and devise a $16^p$-approximation algorithm for the facility location with $\ell_p$-norm cost under matroid constraint which might be of an independent interest.

 Besides, our approach suggests a reduction from our individually fair clustering to a clustering with {\em a group fairness requirement} proposed by~\cite{kleindessner2019fair}, which is essentially the {\em median matroid} problem~\citep{krishnaswamy2011matroid}.